-With the recent legalization of recreational marijuana in Colorado and Washington State—and twenty states legalizing medical marijuana in recent months—it’s a topic that has moved to the forefront of the drug conversation.
+With the legalization of recreational marijuana in Colorado and Washington State—and a total of 33 states that have legalized medical marijuana in recent months—it’s a topic that has moved to the forefront of the drug conversation.
 For those who don’t want to smoke a joint, there are sweeter options.
 Ones that resemble baked goods, chocolate bars, hard candies, gummy worms, even soft drinks.

 These THC-laced treats are illegal for anyone under the age of 21, but that’s not stopping teenagers from using them.
 And manufacturers design them to appeal to teenagers.
 Take Strawberry Cough Crunch, a bright pink strawberry flavored candy bar with 100 mg of THC.
 Or the glittery Wana Jewels, a package of 20 hard candies with 5 mg of THC a piece.
 Though the amount of THC in smoked marijuana varies, a typical joint has around 70 mg of THC, according to estimates by Boulder-based Cheeba Chews, which also makes edibles with THC.

 Danger: Accidental Consumption